Projective reflection groups of finite covolume: Introduction

 \section{Introduction}

-In this article, we characterize the reflection groups \emph{à la Vinberg} that act with finite covolume on a properly convex domain, \ie an open, convex and bounded subset $\Omega$ of an affine chart of a real projective space $\P(V)$ of dimension $d\geq 1$.
-One can define a metric $d_\Omega$ on $\Omega$, called the \emph{Hilbert metric}, that is invariant under the \emph{automorphisms} of $\Omega$ (the linear transformations that leave $\Omega$ invariant).
+In this article, we characterize the reflection groups \emph{\`a la Vinberg} that act with finite covolume on a properly convex domain, \ie an open, convex and bounded subset $\Omega$ of an affine chart of a real projective space $\P(V)$ of dimension $d\geq 1$.
+One can define a metric $d_\Omega$ on $\Omega$, called the \emph{Hilbert metric}, that is invariant under the \emph{automorphisms} of $\Omega$, \ie the linear transformations that leave $\Omega$ invariant.
 Our interest lies in the study of \emph{convex projective orbifolds}, which are the quotients of properly convex domains by discrete subgroups of their automorphism groups.
+Many symmetric spaces admit convex projective structures, such as the real hyperbolic spaces, Euclidean spaces, and the symmetric spaces of $\SL(n,\K)$ for $n\geq 3$ and $\K$ the field of the real, complex, or quaternionic numbers (note however that the Hilbert metric differs from that of the symmetric space, except for the real hyperbolic spaces).

-Many symmetric spaces admit convex projective structures; for example, the hyperbolic spaces, Euclidean spaces, and the symmetric space of $\SL(n,\K)$ where $n\geq 3$ and $\K$ is the field of reals, complexes, or quaternions (however, the Hilbert metric differs from that of the symmetric space, except for the hyperbolic spaces).
-Moreover, $d_\Omega$ induces a Finsler metric and a measure on $\Omega$, and allows to ask whether a discrete subgroup $\Gamma$ of the automorphism group acts with finite covolume.
-In this case, we say that $\Gamma$ \emph{quasidivides} $\Omega$, and that $\Omega$ is \emph{quasidivisible}.
-In in fact $\Gamma$ acts cocompactly on $\Omega$, we say that $\Gamma$ \emph{divides} $\Omega$ and that $\Omega$ is \emph{divisible}.
-It is not difficult to see that cocompact lattices in $\PO(n,1)$ and $\SL(n,\K)$ for $\K$ as above will provide many examples of divisible domains by considering their actions on the corresponding symmetric spaces (such examples are called \emph{symmetric}).
+The Hilbert metric $d_\Omega$ of a properly convex domain $\Omega$ induces a Finsler metric and a Borel measure on $\Omega$, both invariant under the automorphisms of $\Omega$.
+This allows one to ask whether a discrete subgroup $\Gamma$ of the automorphism group acts with finite covolume.
+If this is the case, we say that $\Gamma$ \emph{quasidivides} $\Omega$, and that $\Omega$ is \emph{quasidivisible}.
+If in fact $\Gamma$ acts cocompactly on $\Omega$, we say that $\Gamma$ \emph{divides} $\Omega$ and that $\Omega$ is \emph{divisible}.
+It is not difficult to see that (cocompact) lattices of the Lie groups whose symmetric space admit a convex projective structure easily provide examples of (quasi)divisible domains (such examples are called \emph{symmetric}).